PowerDNS/pdns/docs/backends/lmdb.rst

 .. warning::
   The LMDB backend is considered stable as of 4.4.0.
-Version 4.3.0 was stable but had important `known bug <https://github.com/PowerDNS/pdns/issues/8012>`__, that affects anybody with big records such as long TXT content.
+Version 4.3.0 was stable but had an important `known bug <https://github.com/PowerDNS/pdns/issues/8012>`__, that affects anybody with big records such as long TXT content.

 Enabling the backend
 --------------------